 Through a complete renovation, restoration and expansion, the 54,000-square-foot state-of-the-art facility nearly doubles the size of the previous lion habitat and provides increased transparency and a more immersive experience for visitors while restoring the architectural integrity of the original landmarked building.
 Designed in collaboration with Seattle-based zoo exhibit specialists PJA, the habitat focuses on providing choices for the animals and enhanced wellbeing.
-The facility is home to a pride of five African lions, as well as Canada lynx, red pandas and snow leopards.
+The facility is home to a pride of eight African lions, as well as Canada lynx, red pandas and snow leopards.

 The design team worked closely with the Commission on Chicago Landmarks to preserve, restore and enhance the architecturally significant features of the original Arts and Crafts structure, including the masonry, clay tile roof, and copper gutter, along with windows and doors.